mindgruve/mg-reverse-proxy/README.md

 The default of the generic adapter is true.
 The default behavior of the WordPress adapter is to turn off caching anytime the user is logged in.

 **isShutdownFunctionEnabled** (bool) - If true, MG-Reverse-Proxy will register a shutdown function to capture output sent to the user after an exit() call.
-This is useful for API-Like calls that often exit after echoing their response.
+This is useful because even though the application exits, a response is sent to the user.
+Without a shutdown function, none of these responses would be able to be cached.

-The default is true for both the Generic and the WordPress adapter.
+The default is true for both the generic and the WordPress adapter.

-**setCacheHeaders** (Response) - This method is called to allow you to set custom cache headers.
-Using this method you can mark certain methods as public.
+**setCacheHeaders** (Response) - This method is called to allow you to set custom cache headers for each request/response.
+Using this method you can mark certain methods as public, modify the max-age, and set any cache header that you want since you have access to both the Request and Response objects.

 The Generic adapter will not set any Headers, and will respect the cache headers set by your application.
 The WordPress adapter will set this to private if the user is logged in, and public otherwise.
 This means all responses for anonymous users will be cached.